nptscot/nptscot.github.io/manual/index.md

 See the [open-source codebase at github.com/nptscot](https://github.com/nptscot/).
 If you see an opportunity to improve the tool or its outputs, we encourage you to let us know by [raising an issue](https://github.com/nptscot/npt/issues) (requiring a GitHub account).

+## 1. Map interface and controls {interface}

-The user interface consists of the map interface and controls on the left side of the screen, as described in the next section.
+The user interface consists of the map interface and controls on the left side of the screen, as shown below.
+The map interface is the main part of the NPT, where you can view and interact with the different layers of information.

 ![Map controls](/images/map_controls.png)